Ayyagari99/SnakeGameArrayJS/README.md

 Srinidhi Ayyagari

 # In Action:
-Would like to thank all the resources on stack
+Would like to thank Prateek bhaiya, Arnav bhaiya and all the resources on Youtube and Stack Overflow always! :)